MarinaTripetska/books-reading/README.md

 - React-loader-spinner - spinner is used to display an animated spinner during data loading.
 The challenge was understanding when and where to apply the loader.

 - Formik и Yup - are used together to simplify the process of creating and validating forms on the application pages.
 It took some time to find information on how to correctly describe validation.

-## Each of these libraries and technologies may have its potential challenges, especially for developers without prior experience working with them.
-However, when used correctly, they can significantly simplify and improve the development process of your project.

-## And the main difficulty was, in fact, the lack of experience working with the above-mentioned libraries.